Edit: December 2017.

 Slowly some the team took the stranger from the legs and the arms.
 "Be careful with the head, someone hold it."
 Reminded the doctor.

 When they finally turned the man, people gasped in shock.
-It was not an old man, but a teenager no older of 16 years old.
+It was not an old man, but a teenager no older than 15 years old.

-Getting closer to get a better look, Mustang found the teenager's face was marred with a red mark over the left side of his face, looking closer Mustang saw it was a scar.
+Getting closer to get a better look, Mustang found the teenager's face was marred with a red mark over the left side of his face.
+It was a scar, Mustang deduced, as tatoos didn't looked that intense.
 It began on top of the left eye brow all the way down to the jaw.
 There were some bruises on the boy's neck, right arm, and one large one in the right cheek.
 There were several small cuts in the visible parts of the boy's body, as if he had been scratched by tree branches or a cat.
 His abdomen was bandaged with stained white dressings.

 "We need to get him to the hospital to treat this.
 MOVE!" the medical team didn't hesitate to lift the boy and put him in the stretcher.
 Quickly they carry the stretcher to the small truck.